medialize/ally.js/docs/api/when/key.md

 ## Examples

-TODO: figure out how to integrate demo
+TODO: create example for ally/when/key

 ## Notes